-- An all-white, short-sleeved, collared polo shirt with 2 or 3 all white buttons.
+- 1. An all-white, short-sleeved, collared polo shirt with 2 or 3 all white buttons.
 The shirt may or may not have a pocket.
 The shirt must be a non-see through shirt.
 It must be tucked in.
-The white NCAA shirt which has a blue certified official's mark on the sleeve is acceptable.
-The white shirt will be worn (no logo) unless both officials agree to wear the white shirt with the IHSA logo embroidered on left chest. - 2.
-A long sleeve white shirt worn under the short sleeve polo may be worn on cold days. - 3.
-If officials wear a sweater or jacket before the match, it should match the Uniform. - 4.
-All Black Slacks.
-(Warm ups, corduroy or denim jeans are prohibited) - 5.
-Solid black shoes and solid black socks - 6.
-The IHSA official patch must be worn on the left sleeve 2-3 inches below the shoulder line.
+The white shirt will be worn (no logo) unless both officials agree to wear the white shirt with the IHSA logo embroidered on left chest.

+- 2. A long sleeve white shirt worn under the short sleeve polo may be worn on cold days.

+- 3. If officials wear a sweater or jacket before the match, it should match the Uniform.

+- 4. All Black Slacks.
+(Warm ups, corduroy or denim jeans are prohibited)

+- 5. Solid black shoes and solid black socks

+- 6. The IHSA official patch must be worn on the left sleeve 2-3 inches below the shoulder line.
 State final officials patches must be worn below the IHSA official patch.
-The 2X3 American flag, if worn, must be on the Right sleeve 2 inches below the shoulder line. - 7.
-Whistle: clear tone. - 8.
-Line-Up Cards.
+The 2x3 American flag, if worn, must be on the Right sleeve 2 inches below the shoulder line.

+- 7. Whistle: clear tone.

+- 8. Line-Up Cards/Pen/Pencil

+- 9. Set of Yellow & Red Cards

+- 10. Coin

+- 11. Watch